Rear Delt Cable Fly: Muscle Worked, Tips & Alternate

 3. Incline Bench Cable Rear Delt fly

-Finally, if you’re looking for one more effective variation of cable rear delt exercise, try the Incline bench cable rear delt fly.
+Finally, if youโ€™re looking for one more effective cable rear delt exercise variation, try the Incline bench cable rear delt fly.
+It targets the rear deltoids and the postural muscles of the upper back.

 Incline Bench Cable Rear Delt fly